MLH/mlh-policies/member-event-guidelines.md

 **Registration Form.** We require Member Events to update their registration form to include a set of basic fields and checkboxes.
 This ensures that we know who is attending MLH Member Events and that attendees know what they are agreeing to.
 Check out our sample form at [https://majorleaguehacking.typeform.com/example-mlh-reg](https://majorleaguehacking.typeform.com/example-mlh-reg) for what our expectations are. _We do not collect, utilize, or share any personal information without an attendee opt-in._

+Please add the following disclaimer and 3 checkboxes if you plan to work with us.
+You can remove the disclaimer once you have moved into our official Membership Stage(Talk with your HCM if you have questions).
+"We are currently in the process of partnering with MLH.
+The following 3 checkboxes are for this partnership.
+If we do not end up partnering with MLH, your information will not be shared"

 * **MLH Checkboxes**.
 In order to administer many of our benefits, we need your hackers to agree to two checkboxes.
     * Add required agreements or acknowledgments for each of the following into your registration form:
         1. [REQUIRED] _MLH Code of Conduct:_"I have read and agree to the [MLH Code of Conduct](https://static.mlh.io/docs/mlh-code-of-conduct.pdf)."([https://static.mlh.io/docs/mlh-code-of-conduct.pdf](https://static.mlh.io/docs/mlh-code-of-conduct.pdf))
         2. [REQUIRED] _Event Logistics Information:_“I authorize you to share my application/registration information with Major League Hacking for event administration, ranking, and MLH administration in-line with the [MLH Privacy Policy](https://mlh.io/privacy) ([https://mlh.io/privacy](https://mlh.io/privacy)).
 I further agree to the terms of both the [MLH Contest Terms and Conditions](https://github.com/MLH/mlh-policies/blob/main/contest-terms.md) ([https://github.com/MLH/mlh-policies/blob/main/contest-terms.md](https://github.com/MLH/mlh-policies/blob/main/contest-terms.md))and the [MLH Privacy Policy](https://mlh.io/privacy) ([https://mlh.io/privacy](https://mlh.io/privacy)).”
     * Add an optional checkbox for the following to your registration form:
-        3. [OPTIONAL]_ Communication from MLH:_“I authorize MLH to send me an email where I can further opt into the MLH Hacker, Events, or Organizer Newsletters and other communications from MLH."
+        3. [OPTIONAL]_ Communication from MLH:_“I authorize MLH to send me occasional emails about relevant events, career opportunities, and community announcements."

 **Required Questions and Demographic Questions.** We require organizers to gather a basic set of information (first name, last name, age_,_ email, school name, phone number, country, and current level of study).
 We encourage organizers to ask about additional demographic information in a standardized format.
 For a full list of questions, please see Appendix 2 Registration Forms.